John Lovick (politician)

 Johnny Ray Lovick (born May 9, 1951) is an American politician and law enforcement officer serving as a member of the Washington State Senate, representing the 44th district since 2021.
 A member of the Democratic Party, he was appointed in December 2021 to fill a vacancy created by the resignation of Steve Hobbs to become Washington secretary of state.

 Career

 Lovick previously served in the House from 1999 until 2007 and 2016 until 2021, as Snohomish County sheriff, and on the Mill Creek city council.
 From 2013 to 2016, Lovick was the Snohomish County Executive, appointed after the resignation of Aaron Reardon; Lovick lost to Dave Somers in the 2015 election.

 Lovick has served as a sergeant of the Washington State Patrol since 1997.

 During the 2021 legislative session, Lovick's first proposed bill to make Pickleball the official sport of Washington passed and became official in March 2022.
-In the 2022 general election, Lovesick won a full term for the state Senate with over 58% of the votes cast.
+In the 2022 general election, Lovick won a full term for the state Senate with over 58% of the votes cast.